Building & Permitting

 A. No, online permit applications are not available at this time.
 Permit applications may be completed and turned in by person, e-mail, fax or postal mail.

 Q. How long does it take to obtain my permit?

 A. The FBC allows thirty (30) days for review and approval.
 Generally, we can return a permit within 3-5 business days.
-Projects requiring a larger plan review or the Fire Department may take 2-3 weeks depending on workload.
+Projects requiring a larger plan review or review by the Fire Department may take 2-3 weeks depending on workload.